Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 ****************

-Shared memory packet interface (memif) is software emulated ethernet interface, which provides high performance packet transmit and receive between VPP and use application or multiple VPP instances.
+Shared memory packet interface (memif) is software emulated ethernet interface, which provides high performance packet transmit and receive between VPP and user application or multiple VPP instances.

 In this setup, two pairs of memif interfaces are configured to connect VPP L2 switch